spoddutur/my-notes/solr3.md

 7. Here, we perform **SUM of (Chemotherapy DISMAX Score) and (Cancer DISMAX Score)**

 ### Either-Or Situation to pick Winner With DisMax:
-- We've see that Dismax picks max scoring field per term.
-So, in reality the scoring happens as shown below:
+1. We've see that Dismax picks max scoring field per term.
+2. Its clear winner-takes-all behaviour (in this case, its the winning field that contributes to score).
+3. This is because, Dismax was designed to solve "Finding Needle in HayStack".
+Its not good in finding "Hay in HayStack".
+2. With this, we can see clearly:
+   1. Why the expected scoring mentioned above is wrong and
+   2. Why in reality, the scoring is done the way it is:
 ```
 max(chemotherapy-match-score-in-title^10,
     chemotherapy-match-score-in-tags^7)